 Support the Marine Education and Research Society by sponsoring a Humpback Whale.
 With a minimum donation of $48, you will receive a card featuring a photograph of your sponsored whale and a USB memory stick with a biography and photos of the whale of your choice and Humpback Whale sounds recorded in the northern Vancouver Island area.
 MERS will also keep you posted about sightings of your sponsored whale, by sending you at least one update about him or her within a year of your purchase of a sponsorship package.

-Choose one of the five whales below to pay securely via Paypal and complete your sponsorship.
+Choose one of the five whales below to pay securely via Paypal or E-transfer and complete your sponsorship.
 All proceeds go directly toward MERS research, education, and response efforts.

 We at MERS have known KC since 2002 when he first arrived on NE Vancouver Island with his mother Houdini (BCX0022).
 "KC" is short for "Kelp Creature" since when a first year calf, he appeared to love rolling in kelp when his mother would leave him briefly to feed.
 As an adult, he still seems to enjoy playing in kelp.
 He is a very acrobatic whale and has even ended up on the front page of a local newspaper, breaching in front of the town.
 In 2013, he was a victim of a vessel strike that has left his dorsal fin badly damaged.